bbc/psammead/packages/components/psammead-grid/README.md

 - When should I use the `item` prop?
   - The `item` prop should be used on a `<Grid>` that is a direct child of another `<Grid>`.
 Using the `columns` prop's values you can choose how many columns to span at each breakpoint.
   - It can and should be used whenever you're defining a new grid item - something that you want to span a set number of columns at a breakpoint.
+- When should I use the `width` prop?
+  - To explicitly dictate the width of the grid at all GEL breakpoints, for example using 100% to take the full width of the parent container

 ```jsx
 <Grid